pololu/wixel-sdk/README.txt

 Pololu Wixel Software Development Kit (SDK)

-This package contains code, utilities, and Makefiles that will help you build your own applications for the Pololu Wixel, a programmable USB wireless module based around the CC2511F32 chip from Texas Instruments.
+This pacakage contains code and Makefiles that will help you create your own applications for the Pololu Wixel.
+The Wixel is a general- purpose programmable module featuring a 2.4 GHz radio and USB.
+The Wixel is based on the CC2511F32 microcontroller from Texas Instruments, which has an integrated radio transceiver, 32 KB of flash memory, 4 KB of RAM, and a full-speed USB interface.

 For documentation of this SDK, see: http://pololu.github.com/wixel-sdk